 Chili over Spaghetti Noodles

-Pancakes are a great cheap meal idea.
+Fluffy Pancakes are a great cheap meal idea.
 Kids (and adults) love to eat a full breakfast for dinner!
 Not only that but pancakes are incredibly versatile.
 You can make them flourless with just two bananas and an egg or add some vegetables by making carrot cake pancakes!